Intrinsic Bottleneck Distance for Merge Trees: Acknowledgments

 \section{Acknowledgments}

-We thank Jacob Leygonie for helpful conversations which led us to the proof of Lemmas \ref{lem:infint} and \ref{lem:intmetric}.
+We thank Jacob Leygonie for conversations which led us to our proofs of Lemmas \ref{lem:infint} and \ref{lem:intmetric}.
+We thank Riley Decker, Tung Lam, and H{\aa}vard Bjerkevik for conversations which helped us identify a mistake in a previous version of this manuscript, and the former two for further comments on our revision.
+We thank Vuka\v{s}in Stojisavljevi\'{c} and Lukas Waas for conversations which helped us develop Section \ref{sec:geodesics} and Conjecture \ref{conj:optgeo}.
 We thank Steve Oudot and Justin Curry for other helpful conversations.
 DB was supported by NSF RTG-2136090.
-GG was supported by EPSRC Centre to Centre Research Collaboration grant EP/Z531224/1.
+GG was supported by EPSRC Centre to Centre Research Collaboration grant EP/Z531224/1 and NSF MSPRF-2202895.